dianabenavidesprado/dianabenavidesprado.github.io/_news/announcement_3.md

 ---
 layout: post
-date: 2023-05-20
+date: 2023-10-01
 inline: true
 ---

-I have been elected as a General Board Member of AIRA New Zealand for second consecutive year.
+I am co-organising AusDM'23, to be held in Auckland, New Zealand.
+More info: <href> https://ausdm23.ausdm.org/ </href>